NicoPiko05/project-smart-vision/README.md

 TFT LCD with the backlight taken off (!)

 with a reflective layer for these reasons:
-a) others can't see where the wearer is looking
+* others can't see where the wearer is looking
-b) more light being reflected into the LCD, beter brightness
+* more light being reflected into the LCD, beter brightness

 a mild lightsource pointed towards the reflective layer may be included in the frame (?)